Last updated on February 5th, 2019 at 05:46 am.

 Nevertheless, paying down debt can go a long way.
 So, for now, I want to get into the steps I personally took to help me eliminate my debt faster.
 That said, here is a look of some of the specific steps I took that have helped me become debt-free:

 1. I refinanced my student loans.

 The particular type of loans I was dealing with actually weren’t even eligible for IDR.
-The reason for that is that they were Direct Parent PLUS Loans – in other words, they were in my parents’ name, so, technically, they were their loans, based on their income levels.
+That’s because they were Direct Parent PLUS Loans.
+This means they were in my parents’ name, so, technically, they were their loans, based on their income levels.

 But since the loans were for my education, why should they keep paying for them?
 That was my thought, so I began to pay for the loans myself.

 The biggest problem?
 The terms of the loan were just unmanageable.
 In addition to having a crazy interest rate of 7.8%, the minimum monthly payment was, if I recall correctly, $975.

 - What Are AES Student Loans?
 Everything You Need to Know

 - Should You Go To College?
 The Truth Is, It Depends

 - Why is Living at Home Actually Awesome?

 - Federal Loan Servicing: Student Loans with Serious Issues